|

 Your initiative is ingenious, and I wish it every success.
 I urge all revisionists to support this undertaking.

 You have invited me to your first meeting, which will take place on November 9.
 The date is well chosen, for it marks the anniversary of the fall of a tyranny that one might have thought would last forever.
-The place, Vlotho on the Weser river, is equally well chosen, for it is associated with the name of our friend Udo Walendy, who has fought so hard and so long for the reestablishment of historical truth and, at the same time, for the cause of his German fatherland.
+The place, Vlotho on the river Weser, is equally well chosen, for it is associated with the name of our friend Udo Walendy, who has fought so hard and so long for the reestablishment of historical truth and, at the same time, for the cause of his German fatherland.

 I would love to attend this meeting, but I think that the German police might immediately arrest me there.
 Anyway, I have too much work to do, and cannot go on vacation, even if it were to be spent in a German prison.